nixworks/public/news/2010/10/2/index.md

 ##### Palestinian Authority
 ### [Palestinian President Mahmoud Abbas tells that peace negotiations will not continue until Israel makes a new settlement freeze on the West Bank, ending the current Israel-Palestine peace negotiations after just one month, though maintaining contacts with the United States. ](/news/2010/10/2/palestinian-president-mahmoud-abbas-tells-that-peace-negotiations-will-not-continue-until-israel-makes-a-new-settlement-freeze-on-the-west-b.md)
-_Context: United States, Palestinian Authority, Israel, Palestinian Authority President, peace talks, Mahmoud Abbas, West Bank_
+_Context: Israel, peace talks, Mahmoud Abbas, West Bank, Palestinian Authority, United States, Palestinian Authority President_

 ##### Sweden
 ### [Sweden raises its threat level in response to reports that the country could be targeted by terrorists. ](/news/2010/10/2/sweden-raises-its-threat-level-in-response-to-reports-that-the-country-could-be-targeted-by-terrorists.md)